-86. The UK, Irish, Canadian, and Portuguese regimes adopt a multi-step approach and require all schemes to meet a threshold condition as part of their mandatory disclosure regime.
+The UK.
+Irish, Canadian, and Portuguese regimes adopt a multi-step approach and require all schemes to meet a threshold condition as part of their mandatory disclosure regime.
 The advantage of a multi-step approach is that it separately identifies the tax planning element in each scheme by reference to a common standard and means that hallmarks can be targeted at particular categories of transaction (such as leasing transactions) without the need to separately identify and define any tax planning element.
 This flexibility is particularly relevant in the context of generic hallmarks that do not necessarily identify a separate tax motivated part.
-It was, however, recognised that a precondition that focuses on a tax benefit may not work well in the context of international schemes so those countries who apply a pre-condition may need to limit its application to domestic schemes.
-There is further discussion of this in Chapter IV.
+It was, however, recognised that a precondition that focuses on a tax benefit may not work well in the context of international schemes so those countries who apply a pre-condition may need to limit its application to domestic schemes and adopt a single-step framework for the mandatory disclosure of international schemes.
+There is further discussion of this in Chapter 3.
 Concerns that the threshold condition may be used by taxpayers to justify non-disclosure could be addressed by lowering the threshold for disclosure or exempting certain hallmarks from the threshold requirement.
 This latter approach is one that has been adopted in South Africa which excludes arrangements where the tax benefit is not the main or one of the main benefits unless the arrangement is listed (i.e. equivalent to specific hallmarks), in which case it is reportable, regardless of whether it satisfies the main benefit test.

-(iii) De-minimis filter
+De-minimis filter